crm416/crm416.github.io/_posts/2014-08-12-react_server_side_rendering.md

 <div id="container">{{ "{{{ markup " }}}}}</div>
 ```

 If we stopped here, then on page load, we'd see the number '7'—but our component wouldn't update on-click.
 Why?
 As I mentioned, we haven't made our client-side React instance aware of the component, so it can't handle re-renders.
-In addition, since React handles the binding of events to components, our `onClick` handler won't be passed down in the static markup, and thus won't be triggered at all.
+But the problem comes even before an attempt to `setState`: since React handles the binding of events to components, our `onClick` handler won't be passed down in the static markup (take a look), and thus won't be triggered at all.

-To get this component under control, we'll need a call in the browser that looks something like this (assuming `React` is available as a global):
+To get this component under control, we'll need a call in the browser that looks something like this (assuming `React` and `Item` are available as globals):

 ```js
 var container = document.getElementById('container');